 ♥ Chapter One

-My best friend Beth had been trying to get me to meet her latest boyfriend Joshua since the two had started dating.
-And to make things suck even more, the two of them were trying to set me up with Joshua's best friend Max on some kind of awkward double date.
+She had been trying to get me to meet her latest boyfriend, Joshua, since they'd started dating two months ago, and they were trying to set me up with Joshua's best friend, Max, on some kind of awkward double date.

 Beth took no notice of my interruption and carried on speaking as though nothing had happened.
 “Why don’t you just give it a shot?
 If you don’t like him then I’ll never mention it again, I promise.”

 Weighing out the options, I figured that it didn’t sound like that bad an offer.
-All I had to do was go to the stupid thing and then say I had to leave after fifteen minutes or so.
+I'd just have to go on the stupid date and make an excuse to leave early.
 Hello, freedom!

-“Fine,” I sighed, not even trying to keep the resentment from my tone.
+“Fine, I'll go,” I said with a sigh, not even trying to keep the annoyance from my tone.
 “But don’t expect me to enjoy myself.”

-“That’s the spirit,” Beth replied sarcastically, proceeding to mutter something about pessimism as she fished around in her bag trying to find her phone – probably to text Oliver to tell him I’d finally caved in to her annoying pleas.
+“That’s the spirit,” Beth replied sarcastically, proceeding to rummage around in her bag trying to find her phone – probably to text Oliver to tell him I’d finally caved.

-“Did I mention he’s in a band?”
-Beth added casually, bringing my attention back to Max as she tapped away on her phone’s screen to Oliver.
+“Did I mention Max is in a band?”
+Beth added casually, bringing my attention back to Max as she tapped away on her phone’s screen.

 “No, you didn’t mention that.”

-When I was seven, my wish was finally granted and I had my very own guitar, plus lessons three times a week.
+When I was seven, my wish was finally granted and I got my very first guitar, along with lessons twice a week.
 It had been challenging, sure, but I couldn’t have been happier about it.
-Either way, I was big on guitars and people who shared my affinity for them.
+Needless to say, I was big on guitars and people who shared my affinity for them.

 “I have you and Oliver,” I reminded her, shrugging.
 “Boyfriends are stupid, marriage is stupid, and love doesn’t even exist.
-What’s the point in bothering?”
+What’s the point?”

-“The point is that you’re majorly pissing me off with your whole pessimistic love-doesn’t-exist crap you have going.
-You’re just scared that you might like Max, so you’re hiding behind that facade because you’re a commitmentphobe.”
+“The point is that you’re majorly pissing me off with the whole pessimistic love-doesn’t-exist crap!
+You’re just scared that you might like Max, so you’re hiding behind that façade because you’re a commitmentphobe.”

 Beth’s mum was a psychologist, and it showed.

-“Whatever, Rora,” she said, untangling her hair from her finger and letting it curl back into its natural place just past her chest.
+“Whatever, Rors,” she said, untangling her hair from her finger and letting it bounce back into its natural place just above her waist.
 “You know I’m right so you’re trying to change the subject.”

-Rolling my eyes, I took the opportunity to check the time on my phone’s screen, realising that I was late for French for about the fourth time that week.
-At least it saved me the effort of thinking up some smooth conversation changer to dodge Beth’s overactive desire to talk about my nonexistent love life.
+Rolling my eyes, I took the opportunity to check the time on my phone’s screen, realising that I was about to be late for French for the third time that week.
+At least it saved me the effort of thinking up some smooth conversation changer to dodge Beth’s overactive desire to talk about my non-existent love life.
 “Walk me to my lesson?”
 I asked.
 “I’m late again.”

-Normally Oliver walked me to my French lessons because he had a free period, but he was home sick for the third day in a row with tonsillitis.
-It was strange for him not to be at school because, until that point, he hadn’t had a day off sick in his life.
-He usually just suffered through it and spread his diseases around the school like wildfire rather than taking a sick day.
+Normally Oliver walked me to my French lessons because he had a free period, but he was home sick for the third day in a row.
+It was strange for him not to be at school because, until that point, he hadn’t had a day off sick in his life, and Beth and I had really noticed his absence.

-“I can’t, hun, I have Geography.”
-She sighed sympathetically before air-kissing me on each cheek, and departed off down the corridor to her lesson.
-“See you after school, babe!” she called over her shoulder as she went, and then she was gone, leaving me alone in the corridor we’d been talking in.
+“I can’t, I’m late for Geography.”
+She sighed sympathetically before air-kissing me on the cheek and departing down the corridor to her lesson.
+“See you after school, babe!” she called over her shoulder as she went, and then she was gone, leaving me alone in the empty corridor.

-I sighed to myself before starting to walk up the stairs to French, not quite believing that I’d just agreed to go on a date with some random guy I didn’t even know.
+I sighed to myself before starting to walk up the stairs to my French classroom, not quite believing that I’d just caved in and agreed to go on a date with some random guy I didn’t even know.